The Pentax K-Mount: A Comprehensive Overview

 However, due to the relatively large flange distance for a 35mm SLR camera, Pentax K-mount lenses cannot be easily adapted to other SLR or DSLR cameras.
 There are K-mount lens adapters for all mirrorless camera mounts.

-To get around the flange distance not being large enough, there are some adapters that have glass optics to allow for focus to infinity.
+There are some adapters that have glass optics to allow for focus to infinity.
 The optics are to compensate for the lens being further away from the imaging plane than it was designed for.
 Unfortunately, the optics are of poor quality, which greatly reduces image quality.

 • K2 (1975–1980)